gbeckers/Darr/README.rst

 dArray is a Python library for storing numeric data arrays in a way that is open, simple, and self-explanatory.
 It also enables fast memory-mapped read/write access to such disk-based data, the ability to append data, and the flexible use of metadata.
-It is primarily designed for scientific use cases, when long-term and tool-independent accessibility of data arrays is of fundamental importance.
+It is primarily designed for scientific use cases.
+Save and use your numeric arrays and metadata with one line of code while making sure that long-term and tool-independent accessibility in ensured.

-To avoid tool- or library-specific data formats, dArray is exclusively based on a self-explaining combination of flat binary and text files.
-It automatically generates and saves a clear text description of how exactly the data is stored, as well as example code to read the specific data in a variety of current scientific data tools.
+To avoid tool-specific data formats, dArray is exclusively based on a combination of flat binary and text files.
+It automatically saves a clear text description of how exactly the data is stored, as well as example code to read the specific data in a variety of current scientific data tools.

 dArray is open source and freely available under the `New BSD License`_ terms.

-Version: 0.1a, not officially released yet.
+Version: 0.1a, not released yet.

 dArray is BSD licensed (BSD 3-Clause License).
 (c) 2017-2018, Gabriël Beckers